ndd21/PHYS281/docs/demo-scripts.md

 ### Command line arguments

-When you run a script from the @(command line), i.e., by typing in the script name, you can pass it additional values (called command line arguments), that can then be used within the code, by writing them on the command line following the script's name.
-One way of using any additional command line arguments within your script is to use the [`sys`](https://docs.python.org/3/library/sys.html) standard module, in particular [`sys.argv`](https://docs.python.org/3/library/sys.html#sys.argv), which will list of all command line arguments as @(strings) (including the script name as the first value in the list).
+When you run a script from the [command line](glossary.md#command-line), i.e., by typing in the script name, you can pass it additional values (called command line arguments), that can then be used within the code, by writing them on the command line following the script's name.
+One way of using any additional command line arguments within your script is to use the [`sys`](https://docs.python.org/3/library/sys.html) standard module, in particular [`sys.argv`](https://docs.python.org/3/library/sys.html#sys.argv), which will list of all command line arguments as [strings](glossary.md#string) (including the script name as the first value in the list).
 As a very simple demonstration, if we had a script containing just:

 ```python